 I must mention though that the payment of certain credit cards adds more value to your credit than others as this video explains.
 In a nutshell, a Visa/MasterCard credit card contributes the most to your credit score while a store card (like a Target or Home Depot credit card) contributes the least.

 According to Merrill Chandler, the credit optimization guru in that video, there are different tiers of credit cards.
 Some credit cards provide more scoring value than others.
 This is how he breaks it down:

 Store cards by finance companies

 A “Visa” or “Mastercard” isn’t any card that has those logos on them.
-In this case, they refer only to credit cards issued directly by the big banks, such as Chase, Wells Fargo, Citi, etc.
+In this case, they refer only to credit cards issued directly by the big banks.
+The four big bank credit cards are those offered by Chase, Wells Fargo, Citi, and Bank of America.

 When you make a payment on a visa or mastercard, you get the maximum credit scoring benefit from that.
 A payment from a Discover card gives you 20% less value, and store cards give even less.

 If you have difficulty remembering when your debt is due each month, use autopay.
 In case you are not sure how much you will need in order to pay the bill in full, set it to pay the minimum.